 Dwarf Crested Iris is native to the Eastern and Southeastern parts of the U.S. The plant grows from 6 to 9 inches high with solid stems.

-Leaves are narrowly sword shaped.
-Most are basal, usually 6 to 8 with lower ones sheathed with brown blades, the upper 4 or 5 green to yellow-green, not sheathed, up to 6 inches long, slightly curved and not prominently veined.
+Leaves are narrowly sword shaped rising from the rhizome in a fan shape, usually 6 to 8, the lower ones with brown sheathed blades, and the remaining upper 4 or 5 green to yellow-green, not sheathed, up to 6 inches long, slightly curved and not prominently veined.
 These increase in length after flowering. with a raised (thickened) mid-rid, not prominently veined.
 The flower stem may also have 2 to 3 leaves.

 Flowers are about 1-1/2 to 3 inches wide when fully open; the perianth being blue, lilac-purple or white.
 The tube of the perianth widens as the flower opens.
 The 3 outward spreading drooping sepals (also called 'falls' in Iris terminology), which surround the true flower, each have 3 parallel, toothed, crested ridges on a white patch, tinged with gold, known as a 'signal,' which has a purple border, the sepal then tapers to a clawed (extremely narrowed) base.
 [In a "bearded" iris, this crest is replaced by the beard] The petals (called 'standards' in the Iris genus) are smaller than the sepals and curve upward and outward between the sepals such that from above both sepals and petals look like 6 spokes of a wheel.
 Petals are the same color with smooth margins.